 Equality and diversity

-NV Legal is committed to a workplace and providing a service which does everything it can to eliminate direct or indirect discrimination on the grounds of:
+NV Legal is committed to providing a service which does everything it can to eliminate direct or indirect discrimination on the grounds of:

 We are actively committed to promoting and encouraging our organisation’s diversity.
 NV Legal employees come from a rich variety of backgrounds, age groups, life experiences, schooling and religious faiths.
 We see this as nothing but a positive strength.
 We aim to create a culture throughout our organisation where equality and diversity are seen as the norm.